hate-crew-member-41/Podiynyk/ideas.md

 It is possible to add multiple subjects at once.

+## Schedule

+It is possible to add the time schedule.

 # User

 ## Local copy

 There is a local copy of the user's data.
 This saves a ton of reads.

+## Sync on demand

+The user is only updated in cloud when the change is visible to others, or when the user does it explicitly.
+It is unnecessary to update the cloud every time the user marks an event as done.This makes the whole project twice as cheap to maintain.

 ## Account management